irskep/rum/README.txt

 ", "[-]+:		#print ', '
 "world"[-]++: 	#print 'WORLD'

 Comment out lines until the next LF with #.
-Please do not put brackets or parentheses inside comments.
+Please use discretion when putting punctuation in comments, as I have not tested it at all.

 RUM is in the public domain.